top of page

 Current Research: Caring among Equals

-While at the University of Hamburg, I mainly worked on the concept of vulnerability and its role in the justification of moral equality.
-The approach to the grounds of moral equality I developed rejects the commonly held assumption of the higher worth of human being grounded in the possession of intrinsic capacities to act autonomously.
-Instead, I proposed a relational justification of moral equality centered on our vulnerability and the value of relationships of love, care and mutual recognition.
+While at the University of Hamburg, I mainly worked on the concept of vulnerability and its relationship with moral and relational equality.
 My research on the concept of vulnerability addressed three main questions: that of how to define vulnerability, the question of whether vulnerability is necessarily bad and the problem of whether vulnerability is a helpful normative concept.
+Together with Christine Straehle, I have edited a collection on relational equality and vulnerability, which is forthcoming with Cambridge University Press, and explores the ways in which vulnerability should inform how we think of equality as a political ideal.
 I have also co-authored pieces on the relationship between vulnerability and human rights and the role of moral equality in environmental ethics.
-Relatedly, together with Christine Straehle, I am also editing a collection on relational equality and vulnerability under contract at Cambridge University Press.

 PhD Project: Relational Equality and Punishment